 It may be tempting to think that a complex safety net that’s “full of holes must be replaced by a floor free of holes” in the form of a basic income, as UBI advocate Scott Santens argues.
 But it’s not so simple in practice.
 Some households have particular needs involving child assistance, disabilities, and chronic illness, and aren’t made whole by a share in an equal universal income.

-Cutting everyone a flat check would mimic the corporate cost-control tactic of moving workers from defined benefit packages to defined contributions.
 In fact, getting government out of the business of providing beneficial services and instead cutting a flat check would mimic the corporate cost-control tactic of moving workers from defined benefit packages to defined contributions.
 This would complete the decades-long conservative push to reform our social insurance institutions by shifting risk on to individuals in order to promote personal responsibility, as Murray aspires to do with a UBI.

 Still, there are some safety net programs that would benefit from basic income-type features.
 Take our refundable tax credits, which began as watered-down versions of a UBI in the first place.
 We could simply convert the Earned Income Tax Credit into a periodic work subsidy, sending a regular bonus check to low-wage workers to reward each month’s work.
 So too could we transition the Child Tax Credit into a child allowance, sending families periodic payments to help with costs year-round and to compensate the work of raising kids.